 De Wand tram stop (Tram 3-7-19)

-The largest fresco in Brussels has decorated De Wand station in Laeken since August 2007.
-A stone’s throw from the Atomium, De Wand station constitutes a symbolic place of passage between the centre of Brussels and its outlying areas.
-The work, created by 30 urban artists, adds some colour and warmth to this previously unwelcoming place.
+The largest mural in Belgium has decorated De Wand station in Laeken since August 2007.
+A stone’s throw from the Atomium, Brussels' ring road and the Japanese tower, De Wand station constitutes a symbolic place of passage between the centre of Brussels and its outlying areas.
+The work, created by 30 urban artists, adds some colour and warmth to this previously unwelcoming station.

 Studio Entropica, with the help of #sprouttobeBrussels, offers us their vision of Brussels and its symbols with a touch of typical Belgian self-deprecation.

 Boulevard Louis Schmidt 29 Louis Schmidtlaan, 1040 BRU (Pétillon)

 As part of the Anderlecht artists’ trail entitled “Itinérart 2016”, Urbana has invited more than 15 artists to come and paint the pillars of the Neerpede's 'Hall of Fame'.
 Illustrators, mural painters or even calligraphists have worked around the theme of “The Giants of Anderlecht” who are perfectly suited to the vertical format imposed by the height of the gigantic pillars.

 Avenue Marius Renard / Marius Renardlaan, 1070 BRU - Tram 81, Marius Renard stop (terminus).